PDLT-University-of-York/test-split-site/docs/other-tools/mentimeter/create-presentation.md

 ## Integrating Mentimeter with other presentation platforms

-It is possible to integrate Mentimeter slides into other presenttaion platforms, particularly PowerPoint or Google Slides.
+It is possible to integrate Mentimeter slides into other presentation platforms, particularly PowerPoint or Google Slides.

 Our guide to [Integrating Mentimeter questions into presentations](https://elearningyork.wpcomstaging.com/2023/10/26/integrating-mentimeter-questions-into-presentations/) covers three options on how to do this: